Hindu Culture

 Beginning of Mahabharat’s War

-The misinformation of Ashwatthama’s death killed his father, Dronacharya due to grief (After seeing Drona mercilessly killing the Pandava sena, Krishna had instructed Yudhishthir to shout, ‘Ashwatthama died, not the man, the elephant’).
+The misinformation of Ashwatthama’s death killed his father, Dronacharya, due to grief (After seeing Drona mercilessly killing the Pandava Sena, Krishna had instructed Yudhishthir to shout, ‘Ashwatthama died, not the man, the elephant’).
 This deeply affected Ashwatthama, who later took the charge in his hand.

 As the war progressed to its 18th day, it was clear that Kauravas were depleting and not much hope was left.
 Seeing this, Duryodhana ran and hid in the Dwaipayan lake.
-He was discovered soon by the Pandavas and when he came out to fight, Bhim hit Duryodhana on his thigh breaking it into pieces.
+He was discovered soon by the Pandavas, and when he came out to fight, Bhim hit Duryodhana on his thigh, breaking it into pieces.
 They then leave the Kuru prince to die, bleeding on the shore.

 As Kripacharya and Kritavarma waited outside, a furious Ashwatthama entered, the very personification of death for any and all Pandavas.
 What they were unaware of was that Krishna and Pandavas had already left for some urgent work and were not present at the camp.
-Instead Ashwatthama found the sons of the Pandavas and their bodyguards.
+Instead, Ashwatthama found the sons of the Pandavas and their bodyguards.

 Role of Ashwatthama in Mahabharat War

 Ashwatthama mercilessly killed them all.
 When Lord Krishna and Pandavas returned and encountered that barbaric scene.
-The 5 brothers were grief stricken when they saw their young sons’ corpse.
+The 5 brothers were grief-stricken when they saw their young son’s corpse.
 They vowed to find Ashwatthama and execute him.
-The raider meanwhile ran away to Rishi Vyasa’s ashram but there was no escaping the grieving Pandavas and their cohort Krishna.
+The raider meanwhile ran away to Rishi Vyasa’s ashram, but there was no escaping the grieving Pandavas and their cohort Krishna.

-To save himself he invoked the Brahmastra, failing the good advice of his late father.
+To save himself, he invoked the Brahmastra, following the good advice of his late father.
 Krishna asked Arjuna to invoke his Brahmastra to counter Ashwatthama’s weapon.
 As the two celestial missiles were about to collide, Guru Vyasa appeared at the scene and stopped the two Brahmastra with his divine powers.
 He asked both the warriors to retract their astras as it would be fatal to the planet.

-Arjun obliged but a hot headed Ashwatthama refused to do so and decided on a severe action for the weapon.
-He directed the weapon towards Uttara, Abhimanyu’s wife to end the unborn grandchild of Arjun and hence the lineage of Pandavas.
+Arjun obliged, but a hot-headed Ashwatthama refused to do so and decided on a severe action for the weapon.
+He directed the weapon towards Uttara, Abhimanyu’s wife, to end the unborn grandchild of Arjun and hence the lineage of Pandavas.
 This is where Krishna stepped in.
 He released his Sudarshan Chakra to protect Uttara’s womb and the son within it.

 Sudharshan Chakra entirely engulfed the Ashwatthama Bhrahamastra.
 Hence, it saved Uttara’s child.
 Lord Krishna was angry with Ashwatthama and his intention to hurt an unborn child.

-There will be no release by death for him and he will continue to live in this deplorable state forever.’
+There will be no release by death for him, and he will continue to live in this deplorable state forever.’
 After this, Krishna instructed Bhim to pluck out the precious stone in Ashwatthama’s head and once done, they left him bleeding and moved on.

-Ques.
-What was the Ashwatthama curse?
+1. What was the Ashwatthama curse?

-Ques.
-Is Ashwatthama named under Maharashtra warriors?
+2. Is Ashwatthama named under Maharashtra warriors?

 Get in touch with an Astrologer through Call or Chat, and get accurate predictions.